 Across Alliance institutions there is a culture of developing graduate attributes to enable individuals to thrive in a global knowledge economy.
-'Employability' isn't simply an added extra, thought about by students as they near the end of their time at university it runs throughout the university experience. a university culture that values and nurtures
+'Employability' isn't simply an added extra, thought about by students as they near the end of their time at university-it runs throughout the university experience.
+This section looks at institution-wide programmes and initiatives symptomatic of a university culture that values and nurtures student employability.